The Atheist Bible, CC-BY Fabian M. Suchanek

 Single divine creator

-In the monotheistic world religions (Judaism, Islam, Christianity, the Bahai Faith, and Spiritualism), the universe was created by a single god.
+In the monotheistic world religions (Judaism, Islam, Christianity, the Bahai Faith, and Spiritualism), the Universe was created by a single god.
 This god is eternal and was not created.

 World parents